janegca/fem-challenges/11-ping/README.md

 ## Notes/Issues

+### Images

+#### The Dashboard Image

-- included the image width and heights in the HTML based on the Barry Pollard article listed below; essentially, letting the browser know the image size helps prevent pages from _jumping_ as each image is loaded
+Included the image width and height in the HTML based on the Barry Pollard article referenced below; essentially, letting the browser know the image size helps prevent pages from _jumping_ as each image is loaded.

-- the image is wrapped to ensure responsive sizing, the wrapper is sized and positioned on the page, the image then fills the wrapper (width: 100%) and adjusts its height accordingly (height: auto)
+Wrapped the image to ensure responsive sizing, the wrapper is sized and positioned on the page, the image then fills the wrapper (width: 100%) and adjusts its height accordingly (height: auto) regardless of the viewport size.

 References: